datagrains/csv_etl_pipeline/README.md

 (2) This pipeline assumes that incoming files have a definitive schema (variable names and datatypes)
     that has been confirmed with upstream clients.

-(3) In a real scenario, the contents in data and logs would be stored in a Cloud database.
+(3) Contents in data and logs are worked examples.
-    These can change in the configs.

-(4) I have written this in Python code, as the task instructions specify Python only (and not PySpark etc)

-(5) All data included is synthetic
+(4) This pipeline is written in pure Python, as per the instructions which specify Python only (and not PySpark etc) (5) All data included is synthetic

-(6) A docker image has been included and pipeline has been tested in Docker and can be run in Cloud environments like AWS and Azure
+(6) A Dockerfile has been included and succesfully tested in Docker; pipeline is deployable to Cloud environments like AWS and Azure

+## How to use
+(1) Run the main.py script which executes the pipeline from start to finish (2) Users of the pipeline simply need to change the config.yaml parameters.
+No other code changes are required.
+(2) New features can be easily added in for each stage